dreamcatcher-tech/network/ideas/Interpulse/CRM/Page Layout.md

 ## Hoisting editing in Routing
 If Sector and Sorter can both do editing and submission, then how can order updates be passed on to the map ?

+control the saving inside each component but send edits up to be relayed down to the map

+make map be a child of sorter so the props go down

+have sorter call up to a function for its props which are then passed down to the map